mpv-player/mpv/DOCS/man/mpv.rst

 -del          Delete an existing item by integer index -pre          Prepend 1 or more items
 -set          Set a list of items
+-toggle       Append an item, or remove if if it already exists
 ============= ===============================================

 Although some operations allow specifying multiple ``,``-separated items, using